 A post by Lois Margaret Dominique

 While Maverick Horseback Riding does not have a “Horse Volunteer Program,” we do offer an Apprenticeship Program.
 There are opportunities for individuals to get involved for day, week, monthly and overnight spaces.
 While spaces are limited, this is a great way for individuals to get some more hands-on experience with horse care and ranch management.
-The monthly program requires a commitment of 13 hours a week, of which some hours can be completed from home in research and writing assignments.
-Time here on the ranch involves all aspects of equine care and ranch management.

 If you are interested in getting some more hands-on experience with horses, equine care and ranch management, please contact us for more information.